Marksburg Castle in Germany (with Viking River Cruises)

 Wee bed and cradle at Marksburg Castle (Photo credit: Colleen Lanin)

-Night, night at Marksburg Castle
+Night, Night at Marksburg Castle

 This wee bed shown above would never fit all 5′ 5″ of me, much less my tall husband.
 But people were not only much shorter in the Middle Ages, but also they slept sitting up.
 Why?
 They believed lying flat resembled death and would allow their souls to be taken in the night.
 The curtains around the bed protected dozers from spiders and other creepy-crawlies.